 Generating a support bundle

-To generate a bundle, simply go to the
+To generate a bundle, go to the

-Support link on the
+Support link in the web UI.

 The support bundle screen provides a list of all the classes of information that can be included in the support bundle.
 Normally it is best to include all the selected information, however there may be some information which you do not want to share for reasons of confidentiality.
 In such cases you can de-select the information you do not want to include in the bundle.
-If support bundle anonymization is enabled through the global configuration settings, some metadata is replaced with automatically generated anonymized names: nodes, computers, labels, users, items (including jobs), views, and IP addresses.

 Generate Bundle to download the bundle to your machine.
 A